Efficient & Correct Predictive Equivalence for Decision Trees: Conclusions

 \subsection{Acknowledgments.}

+McTavish et al.\ provided detailed comments to earlier versions of this document.
 This work was supported in part by the Spanish Government under grant PID 2023-152814OB-I00, and by ICREA starting funds.
 The first author (JMS) also acknowledges the extra incentive provided by the ERC in not funding this research.

 0.2in